 Some research shows that broccoli is helpful in treating blood vessel damage caused by diabetes.
 There is growing evidence that broccoli helps the immune system to function better as well.
 A diet high in sulforaphane has been found to help mice with osteoarthritis by slowing cartilage damage in joints.

 In one project, a group of researchers at John Hopkins University School of Medicine discovered an interesting effect of broccoli sprouts.
 In mice and a small group of humans, the consumption of broccoli sprouts significantly reduced—but didn't eliminate—a stomach infection caused by a bacterium named Helicobacter pylori.
 This is the bacterium that causes stomach and duodenal ulcers.

 How to Plant Broccoli and Its Relatives

 The new “super broccoli” contains two to three times more glucoraphanin than regular broccoli.
 It was created over many years by selectively breeding broccoli plants that had an increased glucoraphanin level.
 No genetic engineering was involved.

-The super broccoli was bred by British scientists and is being sold to the public in the U.K. at the moment.
+The super broccoli was bred by British scientists and is being sold to the public in the UK at the moment.
 It's available at selected supermarkets.
-The broccoli was created by the Institute for Food Research, which is also researching its health benefits.
+The vegetable was created by the Institute for Food Research, which is also researching its health benefits.